Mathiasotnes/Statistical-Natural-Language-Processing/PA1/README.md

 ## Usage

-To run the sentiment classification task, use the following command format:
+To run the sentiment classification task, navigate to the `PA1` folder and use the following command format:

 ```bash
 python main.py --model <MODEL_TYPE> --epochs <NUMBER_OF_EPOCHS>